outreachy/website/README.md

 The advantage of using the factories methods is that it automatically computes reasonable dates for all round deadlines, based on what the Outreachy internship round schedule normally is.
 You just have to give it one date and it will calculate the rest.

-### Contributions open
+### Initial applications open

+The Outreachy application period has two distinct periods: the initial application period and the contribution period.
+During the initial application period, applicants submit an eligibility form and essays (an initial application).
+All people who have an approved initial application will be notified by email.
+Then the contribution period will start.
+Approved applicants will contact mentors and work on project tasks (contributions).

-Let's assume you want an internship round where we're in the middle of the contribution period.
-We can set the deadline for when the final applications for most projects are due (`appslate`) to be one week from today:
+Let's assume you want an internship round where we're in the middle of the initial application period.
+We can set the initial applications deadline (`initial_applications_close`) to be one week (seven days) after today:

 ```
 >>> import datetime
 >>> current_round = RoundPageFactory(
-	start_from="appslate",
-	start_date=datetime.date.today() + datetime.timedelta(days=7))
+	start_from="initial_applications_close",
+	days_after_today=7)
 ```

 Note: Normally in the Django shell, you need to call the `save()` method to write the RoundPage object in the local database.
 The factories code automatically calls the `save()` method for you.
 Should you need to delete an object from the database, you can call the `delete()` method.
 Don't call `save()` afterwards, because that will write the object back to the database.